edouardfouche/DataGenerator/README.md

 ## Quick Start

-The framework can either be used from the an external command line or embedded into other Scala projects.
+The framework has an external API (via command line), but you are welcome to import it into other Scala projects.

-## Command line usage

 ### Build it and run it